shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/1-business-continuity-issues.md

 # Module 01: Troubleshoot business continuity with Microsoft Azure

+## Lab Scenario

+You are an IT administrator responsible for ensuring the business continuity of your organization's critical virtual machines hosted in Microsoft Azure.
+The development team has raised concerns about the reliability and consistency of the virtual machine backups.
+They require that the backups are not only created but are also application consistent to safeguard the integrity of their work.

+## Objective

+By the end of this module, you will be able to create a backup of a virtual machine in Microsoft Azure while ensuring that the backup is application consistent.

 ## Estimated timing: 60 minutes

 You've been asked to make a backup of a virtual machine.
 Your development team have asked that you make the backup application consistent.